ytti/oxidized-script/README.md

 %IPv4 CEF not running
 [fisakytt@lan-login1 ~]% oxs --help
 Usage: oxs [options] hostname [command]
-    -m, --model         host model (ios, junos, etc), otherwise discovered from Oxidized source -x, --commands      commands file to be sent
-    -u, --username      username to use
+    -m, --model            host model (ios, junos, etc), otherwise discovered from Oxidized source -x, --commands         commands file to be sent -u, --username         username to use
     -p, --password         password to use
     -t, --timeout          timeout value to use
     -e, --enable           enable password to use
-    -d, --debug         turn on debugging
+    -c, --community        snmp community to use for discovery -g, --group            group to run commands on -r, --threads          specify ammount of threads to use for running group (default: 1) --protocols        protocols to use, default "ssh, telnet" -v, --verbose          verbose output, e.g. show commands sent -d, --debug            turn on debugging
+        --terse            display clean output
+        --list-models      list supported models
+        --list-nodes       list nodes in oxidized source
     -h, --help             Display this help message.
 [fisakytt@lan-login1 ~]%
 ```